Denver Car Accident Attorney

 • Driving under the influence of drugs or alcohol

-As the Colorado Department of Transportation (CDOT) found in its 2019 Problem Identification report, 85% of all traffic accidents in Denver are preventable.
+As the Colorado Department of Transportation (CDOT) found in its 2022 Problem Identification report that a large majority of all traffic accidents in Denver are preventable.
 If negligent drivers paid more attention to the road, there would likely be a notable decrease in car accidents.

 Understanding Driving Under The Influence